PWR075: Avoid using compiler-specific Fortran extensions

 Actions

-Refactor the code to replace existing GNU Fortran extensions with standard-compliant Fortran code.
+Refactor the code to replace existing compiler-specific extensions with standard-compliant Fortran code.
 The specific steps for refactoring will depend on the particular features being replaced.

 Relevance

-Fortran compilers, including GNU, often extend their support beyond the Fortran standard by introducing additional language features.
+Fortran compilers often extend their support beyond the Fortran standard by introducing additional language features.
 While these extensions can provide enhanced functionality and convenience for programmers, they also present significant drawbacks.

 Even though some extensions may be supported by multiple compilers, there will inevitably be environments where the code is not compilable, complicating future maintenance.
 Additionally, even when multiple vendors support the same extension, its behavior can vary, as these features are not regulated by the Fortran standard.
 Ultimately, Fortran code that depends on compiler-specific extensions cannot be guaranteed to be portable and consistent across different development environments.